 In the early versions of the Apache, it didn't matter who "won" the brawl.
 The act aimed at portraying the

-Apache thug as a cruel brute, who "demolished the female dancer as spectacularly as possible."
+Apache thug as a cruel brute.
 But in later versions,

 from the 1940's on, including Cole Porter's 1953 musical Can Can, filmed in

 To conclude, I doubt if Mistinguette intentionally set out to change history, back in 1903.
 Mistinguette may have come up with the idea of a mock fight-as-a-dance on a whim.
-Remember, that magazine article showed it second, after her bear-like Parisian Cake-Walk.
 She may have been surprised that her mock fight grew into such a sensation.
 But her concept came from the center of a strong and confident woman, so maybe Mistinguette wouldn't have been surprised that the dance ended up becoming a stage for the empowerment for so many women at that time, when women were not allowed to stand for themselves in the Public Sphere.

 © Copyright 2012 Richard Powers